 Aquebogue home prices are not only among the most expensive in New York, but Aquebogue real estate also consistently ranks among the most expensive in America.

-Aquebogue is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns, Aquebogue isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Aquebogue are a mix of both white- and blue-collar jobs.
 Overall, Aquebogue is a town of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Aquebogue who work in sales jobs (15.67%), office and administrative support (7.31%), and legal occupations (6.90%).

-Because of many things, Aquebogue is a great place for families with children to consider.
-First of all, many other families with children live here, making Aquebogue a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Aquebogue has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Aquebogue is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Aquebogue’s overall crime rate is lower than average for the country.

 Aquebogue is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.